l3das/L3DAS23/README.md

 * Output monoaural audio waveforms (clean speech) - Shape [n_data, 1, n_samples].

 For **Task2** the function returns 2 numpy arrays contatining:
-* Input multichannel audio spectra (3d acoustic scenarios): Shape: [n_data, n_channels, n_fft_bins, n_time_frames].
+* Input multichannel audio spectra (3D acoustic scenarios): Shape: [n_data, n_channels, n_fft_bins, n_time_frames].
 * Output seld matrices containing the class ids of all sounds present in each 100-milliseconds frame alongside with their location coordinates - Shape: [n_data, n_frames, ((n_classes * n_class_overlaps) + (n_classes * n_class_overlaps * n_coordinates))], where n_class_overlaps is the maximum amount of possible simultaneous sounds of the same class (3) and n_coordinates refers to the spatial dimensions (3).

 ## Baseline models
 We provide baseline models for both tasks, implemented in PyTorch.
 For task 1 we use a Beamforming U-Net and for task 2 an augmented variant of the SELDNet architecture.
 Both models are based on the single-microphone dataset configuration.
 Moreover, for task 1 we used only Train100 as training set.
-We also provide a version of both models adapted for track audiovisual.
+We also provide a version of both models adapted for the audio-visual track.

 To train our baseline models with the default parameters run:
 ```bash